 Assess the present relevance of the Agency's original concept of services as well as its contribution to the achievement of treatment and rehabilitation mandates; (i.e. assess whether the assumptions in the original conceptualization of the agencies' mandates are still relevant.

-The service has documentation to support that it has been offering this type of modality to clients in need of its service and has been doing it with a notable degree of success.
+The service has no substantial on-site documentation to support that it has been offering this type of modality to clients in need of its service and has been doing it with any notable degree of success.